 School began soon after camp ended.
 The elder boy is in 7th grade and the younger in 6th.
 So far, they enjoy their classes and teachers quite a lot.
 In our area, sports aren’t associated with the schools, but both boys are involved in volleyball with the local athletic club, and C plays for the local soccer club.
 You can see from the last picture that he’s taking up a new interest as well.

 For a while now, Katherine has been volunteering a few times each month in the library at the boys’ school.
 This year, she also began working in the library that Wycliffe Germany maintains.
 The holdings consist of resources for languages, linguistics, translation, and exegesis.

 They’re used by Wycliffe members on furlough, doing home study, or who work close enough for the shipping costs to be reasonable.
 Katherine is now the main contact for the library and works several hours there each week.
 It’s a great fit for her, and she enjoys it.

-Next week, Caleb is going to be heading to the allergist’s office here for a thrilling endeavor.
+Next week, C is going to be heading to the allergist’s office here for a thrilling endeavor.
 Tests measuring his sensitivity to eggs have given results low enough to warrant a food challenge.
 His loving and skilled mother will bake him some goody that contains eggs.
 Then they’ll journey together out to the children’s hospital where the allergist is located.
-Under the watchful eyes of ready medical staff, Caleb will test whether or not his body can tolerate the stuff.
+Under the watchful eyes of ready medical staff, C will test whether or not his body can tolerate the stuff.
 We’re all both excited and nervous!